 Dental Office Johns Creek, GA

 We are a Johns Creek dental office and provide patients with the dental care they need to stay in excellent oral health.
 At Johns Creek Dentistry, we understand the importance of offering comprehensive dental services so that regardless of whether you need a general teeth cleaning or a full restoration, we have the solutions for a perfectly healthy and functioning smile.
-If you live in or around the Johns Creek area, we invite you to call (770) 623-1427 and schedule an appointment to meet Dr. Booth and have your teeth examined.
+If you live in or around the Johns Creek area, we invite you to call (770) 623-1427 and schedule an appointment to meet Dr. Kessler and have your teeth examined.

 Convenience for your Family